 Beyond the Cloud: Alternative Hosting Models

-For predictable, stable workloads, dedicated servers or colocation can offer significant savings over cloud services.
-Some clients find that selective use of on-premise infrastructure for data-intensive applications dramatically reduces their costs.
+For predictable, stable workloads, dedicated servers or colocation can offer notable savings compared to cloud services.
+Some clients find that selective use of on-premise infrastructure for data-intensive applications can substantially reduce their costs.
+However, these alternatives often come with increased operational burden, higher upfront capital expenditure, and less immediate scalability, which must be carefully weighed against the potential savings.

 Our analysis weighs factors including: